Alan-Cha/hugo-iter8-docs/content/reference/metrics.md

 menuTitle: Metrics
 title: Iter8's metrics
 weight: 10
+summary: Iter8's out-of-the-box metrics and how users can define their own metrics
 ---

 This document describes iter8's out-of-the-box metrics, the anatomy of a metric definition, and how users can define their own metrics.